 Summer months treat you to the picture-postcard view of this magical land.
 The beauteous Dayara Bugyal looks heavenly with the display of bright wild and seasonal flowers against the backdrop of lush green landscape, cows grazing on the mountainside and cool mountain breeze to fill your senses.

-Fall months of September to November exhibit a wide variety of flora and wild plants that change hues from shades of cognac to orange, red and brown.
+The fall months of September to November exhibit a wide variety of flora and wild plants that change hues from shades of cognac to orange, red and brown.
 You can even find walnuts strewn on the forest trail during the fall season.
-The meadows look absolutely stunning as they turn golden.
+The meadows look stunning as they turn golden.

-In winters (December-March), the expansive meadow covered in powdery snow gets transformed into a skiing wonderland.
+In winter (December-March), the expansive meadow covered in powdery snow gets transformed into a skiing wonderland.
 The 28 square km expanse with undulating slopes makes for a wondrous skiing ground.

 Dayara Bugyal Weather

 Dayara Bugyal is an all-season trek.
-Blessed with salubrious atmosphere throughout the year, Dayara Bugyal weatheris ideal for trekking in all seasons except monsoons when the region experiences heavy to moderate rainfall.
+Blessed with a salubrious atmosphere throughout the year, Dayara Bugyal weather is ideal for trekking in all seasons except monsoons when the region experiences heavy to moderate rainfall.
 The weather remains cloudy and the terrain becomes slippery, making trekking a trifle complicated.